Advertisement

 RecipeTin Eats Chocolate Chip Cookies on tray

-Just look at those crispy brown edges!
+Just look at those crispy brown edges.
 (Photography: Rebecca Hooton)

 My Rating: 9/10